-To link the fraction of receptor bound by remefentanil (RL) to the ventilation response, we used equation 18 and assumed remifentanil has the same ventilation-receptor occupancy relationship as fentanyl (by using the same PD parameters Bmax, P1, and P2 as fentanyl).
+To link the fraction of receptor bound by remifentanil (RL) to the ventilation response, we used equation 18 and assumed remifentanil has the same ventilation-receptor occupancy relationship as fentanyl (by using the same PD parameters Bmax, P1, and P2 as fentanyl).
 We used the naïve user version of the PD parameters as Barbenco study did not recruit chronic opioid users.
 For the baseline minute ventilation volume (VB in equation 18), we used 13 L/min as per Figure 3 of the Barbenco study [7].
 For the baseline slope of the ventilation-PeCO2 curve (G in equation 18), Barbenco study reported a two-point estimation of the baseline slope without opioids (the “0 min” line of Figure 1 of [7]), which allowed us to estimate a baseline G of 0.9 L/min/mmHg for their cohort.

 The modeling strategy above enabled us to predict the ventilation response after 0.035 mg remifentanil IV bolus injection reasonably well ( “Clinical_Comparison_all/Clinical_Comparison_Remifentanil/figs/Naive_Remifentanil_Ventilation.pdf”)

-To recreate the remifentanil clinical comparison figures run the script “IV_opiod.R” in “Clinical_Comparison_Remifentanil/”.
-Figures will automatically be saved in figs/

 Simulate Single Virtual Patient for Fentanyl or Carfentanil Overdose Scenarios